A recent study has shown that restaurants are a particularly dangerous place for teenagers to work.

 - motor vehicle accidents while delivering food

-The NIOSH study found that about half of the injuries reported in the restaurant industry involved hot grease and more than 50 percent of fall-related injuries were caused by greasy and wet floors.
+The NIOSH study found that about half of the injuries reported in the restaurant industry involved hot grease, and slippery and wet floors caused more than 50% of fall-related injuries.
 Another interesting finding was that male workers were more likely to suffer lacerations, burns, and other cooking-related injuries.
 On the other hand, female workers were more likely to suffer injuries such as strains, contusions, and sprains associated with clearing tables and cashiering.

 Safety Tips for Preventing Workplace Injuries

-The experts in the restaurant industry and NIOSH recommends certain safety tips that can prevent work-related injuries.
+The restaurant industry experts and NIOSH recommend specific safety tips that can prevent work-related injuries.
 These recommendations include:

 - Providing workers with appropriate scrapers, gloves, and other cleaning tools with proper handles to prevent burn injuries.